-The result is tender, juicy green beans that are incredibly decadent for a vegetable.
+The result is tender, juicy green beans that are incredibly decadent for a vegetable and perfect for pairing with Southern meatloaf.
 Adding bacon to veggies is one of my favorite ways to make them taste better.
 Bacon makes everything better!

 While bacon is a traditional ingredient in country-style Southern green beans, I will also show you how to make Southern green beans without bacon.
 It may sound crazy, but you definitely can make delicious Southern green beans vegetarian!

 See recipe card below this post for ingredient quantities and full instructions.

 - Bacon – I like to use hickory smoked bacon, but any kind will work.
 Cut the bacon into small pieces—about one inch in size—before cooking.
 They don’t have to be exactly the same, just a rough chop!

 - Onion – I use white onion, but Vidalia onions would add a nice, sweet taste.

 - Garlic – Three cloves of garlic is about one tablespoon of minced garlic.

 - Fresh green beans – Fresh green beans work best for this recipe.
 If you need to use frozen green beans, reduce the cooking time by about half.
 Frozen green beans are already soft and tender so they will cook faster.